hamcrest/OCHamcrest/README.md

 they're most commonly used for writing unit tests that are expressive and flexible.

-OCHamcrest can be used for either iOS or OS X development with:
+OCHamcrest is used for both iOS or OS X development, and is compatible with:

-* OCUnit (SenTestingKit) built in to Xcode
+* OCUnit (SenTestingKit)
+* Kiwi
+* Cedar
+* GHUnit
 * Google Toolbox for Mac (GTM)
-* GHUnit
-* Cedar BDD framework
 * OCMock
 * OCMockito